Francescabazzo/docsify-this-one-page-article/home.md

 ![Figure 7](images/ch3-3.jpg)

-With this message, I undesrsood that each product on the shop is described by nine attributes.
+With this message, I understood that the Products table has nine columns.

-By injecting the attack payload
+At this point, I only had to substitute one of the static value with the sql column, so, by injecting the attack payload
 <pre>
-qwert'))UNION SELECT sql '1','2','3','4','5','6','7','8','9' FROM sqlite_master--
+qwert'))UNION SELECT sql,'2','3','4','5','6','7','8','9' FROM sqlite_master--
 </pre>
-the browser finally returned the database schema and, consequently, led me to solve the challenge.
+I solved the challenge.
+The sql column was put in place of the "id" column of the Products table.
+The information obtained in this challenge can be used to exploit other information and do other attacks.

 <br>